pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step7.md

-# 7. Write tests for your consumer using any mocking tool and convert those mocks into a consumer contract
+# 7. Write consumer tests

+Now is the time to write consumer tests using your mocking tool of choice, and convert those mocks into a consumer contract.

 ## Consumer Contract Test

 Now that we have written our consumer code, we need to test it, and ensure that it is compatible with its provider.